Ayantaker/SpyderC2/README.md

 	- Can't send command if victim dead
 	- Task status updated from DB before showing info
 	- Victim now shows if admin privileges present with info command

+- 07.11.2021
+	- Added exfiltration module
+	- Module script can now be modified as per user provided options before sending
+	- On victim side, script file is saved as command_taskid to avoid conflict

 ## Feature Additions